Photo Essay – Siberia

 “The first time that bananas came to my Evenki village when I was a boy, I thought they looked like soap.”
 This Evenki man has plenty of other funny stories about the first time he encountered an apple, a kiwi and other fruits.

 Do you enjoy colder climates?
 Perhaps you should talk to us about work in Northern Europe, Central Asia or Siberia itself.
-Start the conversation in the chat feature.
+Start the conversation.

 Stories from the pursuit

 Pioneers in Southeast Asia and their partners bought 1,700+ locally made hazmat suits and other supplies to donate to at least 46 hospitals and clinics.

 From the Field: Creative Compassion, Part 2

 Many missionaries are unable to minister face-to-face, however, as always, the Lord has been moving.
 New opportunities have opened up during lockdown.